tdownie0/music-theor-ease/topics/Fundamentals/ch2.md

 console.log(name[3]); // 'a'
 ```

-In this code snippet you can see our variable `name` is set to `"Boba"`.
+In this code snippet we can see our variable `name` is set to `"Boba"`.
 We then use the variable
-with an index in the array we would wish to access.
+with an index of the array element that we would wish to access.
 Here, `console.log()` would print out the
 corresponding letters of the name.
 Hopefully that makes sense!
-Now with that mapped out, let's look
+With that mapped out, let us examine
-at what putting an array inside of an array would look like.
+what putting an array inside of an array would look like.

 ```ts
 const ticTacToe: string[][] = [